venomboss985/Random-Number-Guessing-Game/README.md

 # Known Bugs
   - If you choose the Settings menu, it will crash
+  - In Custom Limited Gamemode, it counts the chances wrong

 # Permissions
 Feel free to use my code anywhere you'd like, so long as I'm credited as "@venomboss985"